tbwiik/Travelu/docs/qualityAssurance/codeQuality.md

   - SpotBugs will run here
 - `mvn install` will also run `verify` phase

+**NOTE:** The UI tests will fail if you have a spring-boot server running when you run the tests.
+You can either stop the server or run the tests with the `-DskipUITests=true` flag.

 ### Report:

 To afterwards show a graphical interface of the report, run: